JurikMatej/IBP-NEL-Analysis-Scripts/docs/NEL-analysis-data-contract.md

        - Mention worthy.
 Just textual output

 	2. The 3 base metrics
-       - See points 1., 2. & 3. of the previous section
+       - [OK] See points 1., 2. & 3. of the previous section
        - Maybe add a graph displaying the increase in NEL deployment over the whole period (the mentioned point 1.)

 	4. The most used collector providers over the whole period (2018-2024) - deployment begin and remove points in time